Egremont, Massachusetts

 Egremont /ˈɛɡrəˌmɒnt/ is a town in Berkshire County, Massachusetts, United States.
 It is part of the Pittsfield, Massachusetts Metropolitan Statistical Area.
 The population was 1,372 at the 2020 census.
 Egremont consists of two villages, North Egremont and South Egremont, and their outlying areas, which are mostly lightly settled forests and farmland.

 History

 Egremont was first settled in 1722 by Dutch settlers from New York.
 English settlers arrived a few years later, and the town was officially incorporated by Massachusetts in 1761.
-It is unclear whether the town is named for the English town or for the first Earl of Egremont, whose title was created shortly after Egremont's settlement.
+It is unclear whether the town is named for the English town or for Charles Wyndham, 2nd Earl of Egremont, Secretary of State for the Southern Department (responsible for the administration of the American colonies) at the time of incorporation.
 For much of its history, Egremont has been an agricultural town, with only a small milling area around South Egremont.

 Around New Year's Day, 1776, General Henry Knox passed through the town with cannons from Fort Ticonderoga, which he was bringing to help end the Siege of Boston.
 Today, the path is known as the Knox Trail, and a historical marker is located in the village of North Egremont.